manikyaswathi/harp/examples/01-eulers_number/README.md

 **This code if from "https://github.com/CODARcode/cheetah"**

 To demonstrate the usage of HARP with Cheetah, we will look at a simple Python3 script which calculates Euler's number (`e`) using two different methods.
 It takes three positional arguments: the first is a string describing which of the methods to use, the second is a parameter to the calculation method that describes how many iterations or how precise to try to make the calculation (meaning depends on the method), and the third is a precision to use with the stdandard library Decimal module in python.
 If the third argument is not specified, built in floating point is used instead.

-For this examples, we suppose that the application writer wants to understand which method is 'better' - gets more digits correct in a short amount of time.
-To do this, we need to run the application many times with different values to the arguments and examine the output.

 ## The application